Superalgos/Superalgos/README.md

 > In addition to the explanations available here, [a comprehensive video tutorial for building strategies](https://youtu.be/ZlkGkxSMsio) is available in our YouTube channel.

-Strategies within a specific Trading System respond to the parameters set for the Trading System.
+Strategies within a specific Trading System respond to the parameters set for the corresponding Trading System.
 This means they all have the same Base Asset, and they all share the _initialCapital_ (see [Trading System](#trading-system) for further references).

 To start a brand new strategy, go to the Trading System icon and click _Add Strategy_ on the menu.
 Several icons will pop up on the screen.
 As you work on each stage (```Trigger > Open > Manage > Close```), you may need to add the missing items corresponding to certain elements.